What women should do to address menopausal issues

 • Increased risk of developing health conditions

-If you are getting towards 40 years or have started experiencing some symptoms of menopause, you don’t have to fret as menopause symptoms are normal.
+If you are getting closer to 40 years or have started experiencing some symptoms of menopause, you don’t have to fret as menopause symptoms are normal.
 However, there are some things you can do to help you get through the phase.

 Natural ways to reduce menopause symptoms